saichandesh/egen-fe-challenge/egen-ui-Level2-b/README.md

 Code Executor Code Challenge
 =================================

-The JavaScript Code Exectuor Application is built using JavaSCipt, BootStrap, Qunit,HTML5 and CSS3.
+The JavaScript Code Exectuor Application is built using JavaSCript, BootStrap, Qunit,HTML5 and CSS3.

 =================================